Holocaust remembrance organizations quit X – DW – 12/13/2024

 "That was the thing that caught a lot of people's attention ... seeing [how] that was actually just one example of [how] the site was a platform that didn't just tolerate abuse and misinformation but ... seems to be promoting it, pushing it to people who were not looking for anything," Maws told DW, pointing out that no one knows how the X algorithm works.

-While Maws said he has been accused by various individuals of a "political campaign" and a "left-wing plot," he stresses it has nothing to do with Musk's politics.
+While Maws said he has been accused by various individuals of a "political campaign" and a "left-wing plot," he stressed the campaign has nothing to do with Musk's politics.

 "It's very important to say that antisemitism knows no permanent political home," he said.
 "This really has nothing to do with Musk's alignment with President-elect Trump.
 There are probably corporate executives with whom many of us disagree all across the corporate sector, but we don't necessarily disengage from their products or their platforms, because those views don't necessarily impact upon them."